MetFrag CL

 # java -jar MetFrag2.4.5-CL.jar example_parameter_file.txt

-You will get the following output:
+This will generate the following output:

 INFO de.ipbhalle.metfraglib.database.OnlinePubChemDatabase - Fetching candidates from PubChem